da-luce/Q-Learning/src/sim/README.md

 ## Tips

-Enable "Use Rosetta for x86/amd64 emulation on Apple Silicon" in "Settings > Features in Development", otherwise it is horribly slow (still is extremely slow, since we are emulating a different architecture and also containerized--I anticipate the biggest hit is the emulation, and plan on running on the Jetson to see how much faster it is on native hardware)
+Enable `Use Rosetta for x86/amd64 emulation on Apple Silicon` in `Settings > Features in Development`, otherwise it is horribly slow (still is extremely slow, since we are emulating a different architecture and also containerized--I anticipate the biggest hit is the emulation, and plan on running on the Jetson to see how much faster it is on native hardware)

+Select `View > Wireframe Rendering` to improve performance.

+View LiDAR data under `View > Optional Rendering > Show Lidar Point Cloud`

 ## Resources